 Manufacturing processes not listed may also be included.
 The production of the raw materials used for production of all product parts shall be included.
 A minimum of 99% of the total weight of the declared product including packaging shall be included.

 The technical system shall not include:

 - Manufacturing of production equipment, buildings and other capital goods.

+- Business travel of personnel.

-- Travel to and from work by personnel
+- Travel to and from work by personnel.

 - Research and development activities.

 4.3.1.3.
 Downstream processes